loopbacklogic/forex-trading-bot/README.md

 **Educational Purpose**:
 - This bot is designed for educational and testing purposes only
-- The trading strategy is not optimized for profitability
+- The trading strategy is not optimised for profitability
 - Use only on demo accounts to avoid financial loss

 **No Financial Advice**: